short overview of todays lesson:

 today Julia took over Martins part of (trying to) teach(ing) us English.

+the topic was "employment" and "application" and we learned some important vocab.
 Julia also focused on the correct pronunciation of the used words and how dictionaries often mark the syllable which has to be stressed.

 examples: